davidbeleznay/ai-forester-app/README.md

 - **Advanced Options**: Climate change projections and stream transportability considerations
 - **Visual Results**: Clean, intuitive results display with visual representation of the culvert
 - **Technical Recommendations**: Contextual recommendations based on culvert size and site conditions
-- **Share Functionality**: Generate and share detailed reports with colleagues
+- **PDF Reports**: Generate and share detailed reports with colleagues
+- **GPS Location Tracking**: Add precise location data to field cards
+- **Field Card Storage**: Save and recall field calculations for future reference

 ### How to Use

 1. From the Home screen, tap on the "Culvert Sizing" button
-2. Enter watershed area and channel slope values
+2. Enter the required watershed information:
-3. Enter stream geometry measurements:
-   - Top widths at one or more points (meters)
+   - Watershed area (km²)
+   - Precipitation region
+   - Road type
+   - Stream type
+   - Stream gradient (%)
-   - Bottom width (meters)
+   - Road width (m)
-   - Depths at one or more points (meters)
-4. The cross-sectional area will be calculated automatically
-5. Expand Advanced Options if needed to enable:
+3. Tap "Show Advanced Options" to access additional features:
+   - Stream measurements (width and depth points)
-   - Climate change projections
+   - Climate change projection adjustment
-   - Stream transportability considerations
+   - Field notes
+   - GPS location capture
-6. Tap "Calculate Culvert Size" to get your recommendation
+4. Tap "Calculate Culvert Size" to get your recommendation
-7. The results screen will show:
+5. The results screen will show:
-   - Recommended culvert diameter with visual representation
+   - Recommended culvert diameter or box dimensions
-   - Technical details including flow capacity and controlling factors
+   - Visual representation of the culvert size with human scale reference
+   - Flow calculations and capacity information
-   - Context-specific recommendations
+   - Transportability assessment
-8. You can share a report or go back to modify your inputs
+6. You can save the field card for future reference or export a PDF report

 ## Project Structure